EleutherAI/math-lm/proof-pile-v2/README.md

 This directory contains code for downloading and preprocessing the `proof-pile-v2` dataset.
 Additionally, the notebook `analysis.ipynb` contains utilities for visualizing and manually inspecting the data.

+Preprocessed data is hosted [on Huggingface](https://huggingface.co/datasets/zhangirazerbayev/proof-pile-v2-dev).
+There may be discrepancies between the data on Huggingface and the data produced by these scripts due to one being updated before the other or changes in the upstream data sources.

 Instructions for each of the subsets are given below:
 - `AMPS`: Run `download_from_pilev2.sh` (works only on the Stability cluster), then run `python raw_pilev2_to_jsonl.py -c $NUM_CPUS`.
 Data will be saved to the `data_jsonl` directory.